What is refeeding syndrome?

 Depending on someone’s risk of refeeding syndrome, the safest place for them may be in hospital, where their medical team can monitor their levels of specific nutrients in their blood and watch out for signs of refeeding syndrome.
 If the person’s GP feels their refeeding syndrome risk can be managed in the community, their GP will need to monitor them closely.

-• B Complex with 300mg thiamine every day eg. 2 x Swisse Ultiboost Mega B + or 2 x Nature’s Own Ultra B 150 Forte
+• Thiamine: 300 mg per day (from multivitamin and B Complex eg. 2 Swisse Ultiboost Mega B tablets per day or 2 Nature’s Own Ultra B 150 Forte tablets per day)

 • Children’s multivitamin: 1 tablet/gummy per day eg. Blackmores Superkids Multi Chewables

-• 100mg thiamine every day – please ask your pharmacist to suggest a suitable supplement
+• Thiamine: 100 mg per day – please ask your pharmacist to suggest a suitable supplement

 References: